 Switzerland

-At Alexion, our mission is to transform the lives of people affected by rare diseases and devastating conditions through the development and delivery of innovative medicines, as well as through supportive technologies and healthcare services.
+At Alexion, our mission is to transform the lives of people affected by rare diseases through the development and delivery of innovative medicines, as well as supportive technologies and healthcare services.

 For over three decades, patients and their caregivers have been at the centre of everything we do.
 Everyday, we are inspired to think differently and follow the science in order to create better outcomes for them and their families.
 Our mission is driven by understanding who they are as unique individuals, not just their disease.